bdperkin/haproxytech/SOURCES/dataplaneapi.configuration.md

            user dataplaneapi insecure-password mypassword

  - Change the ***user*** and ***insecure-password*** values to those of your choice.
 You may also add additional ***user*** lines.
  - It is suggested to use an encrypted password instead of an insecure plain text password.
 Supported algorithms are: MD5, SHA-256, and SHA-512.
-To generate an encrypted password, install the **mkpasswd** package and then run the following command:
+To generate a SHA-256 encrypted password, install the **mkpasswd** package and then run the following command:

        $ mkpasswd -m sha-256 mypassword